 “Jist watchin’ Grizzlies swat salmon outta the Kenai River in Alaska.”

 “Ain’t cha sumthin’?” he beams at me.
 I show Tom how to gut and cut the heads off the two catfish.
 Next I strip out the bones.
-We build a fire and roast the fish like they’re ‘smores.
-I strip off the tough skin and Tom tries the tender filet that’s left.
+We build a fire and roast the fish like they are ‘smores.
+I strip off the tough skin and Tom tries the tender filet that is left.
 Without butter, spices and cornmeal, I think the catfish is tasteless, but Tom is ravenous.
-To him it’s miraculous.
-We’re living off the land.
+To him it is miraculous.
+We are living off the land.
 He burps and lays his head in my lap.

 “Tell me ‘nother band story,” he demands.